kbp7958/kbp/readme.md

  1. Make sure you have NodeJS installed.
 Also, MongoDB must be running on mongodb://localhost:27017.

- 2. Setup configuration files.
+ 2. Deploy the smart contract.
     - Open blockchain/truffle.sh and set the "node" provider information.
-    - Open server/settings.json and set the url, username and apikey for the provider.

- 3. Deploy the smart contract.
+Then run:
     ```
     cd blockchain
     ./truffle-migrate.sh
     ```
- 4. download dependencies and build the client.
+ 3. download dependencies and build the client:
     ```
     cd ..
     cd client
     npm install
     npm run build
     ```
- 5. Download dependencies and start the server.
+ 4. Download dependencies, setup and start the server.
+    - Open server/settings.json and set the url, username and apikey for the provider.
+Then run:
     ```
     cd ..
     cd server